Into the Deep: Intuitive Painting as a

 Into the Deep: Intuitive Painting as a Practice of Soul Reclamation

-Location: Each class will be held in our own private online video chat room for 20 people!
+Location: Class will be held in our own private online video chat room for 20 people!
 Details and links will be emailed to you when you sign up.

 Please select the appropriate time zone for your location and then press the “Set time zone” button to continue your registration.